Data > Journeys

 - The Callback field allows you to specify a URL which Learning Locker will send a POST request to when the Outcome is triggered, containing a JSON body with details of the completion.

 Note: If you would like to see an example of what the body would contain, there is an example Outcome body attached at the bottom of this article.

 There are a couple of other settings that you may want to configure too

-Near the top-right there are two toggles:
+Near the top-right there are three toggles:

 Turning Sequential on will mean that the Waypoints have to be completed in order before the Journey is considered complete.

 Turning Repeatable on will mean that people are able to complete the Journey multiple times.
 The Journey will have a new column that allows you to see the data for each attempt:

 Turning Track by persona on will mean that any actors that are grouped together into one persona will be able to complete the journey, otherwise each actor makes its own progress through the journey and can only complete the journey for itself.